numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 or data science more seamless.

-Finally, for authors of other array libraries as well as tools like Numba, array API standard support should save them time.
+Finally, for authors of other array libraries as well as tools like Numba, API improvements which align NumPy with the array API standard will also save them time.
 The design rules ([3]_), and in some cases new APIs like the ``unique_*`` ones, are easier to implement on GPU and for JIT compilers as a result of more predictable behavior.

 Backward compatibility